- April 2, 2012

-So now, how do I use the Questions Method to navigate this minefield?
+So now, how do I use the Dann’s 7 Questions, or better, the Question Method toolbox, to navigate this minefield?

-Before solving this riddle, let’s talk about how every supervisor can use the Questions Method.
-If you simply want peace of mind regarding whether or not you are doing a good job supervising, ask your direct reports for honest answers to the Questions Method.
+Before solving this riddle, let’s talk about how every supervisor can use Dann’s 7 Questions or the Question Method.
+If you simply want peace of mind regarding whether or not you are doing a good job supervising, ask your direct reports for honest answers to the 7 Questions.
 Then look over the pattern of what you are not doing well and do some reading or get some teaching on how to improve in that area.

 Everyone responsible for supervision would benefit from this exercise.

 Solving the riddle